 I’ve asked about that at various “Christian Doctrine” web pages on the Net.
 Those webmasters who bothered to answer me were proud to dismiss the words of Jesus.
 They treated me as if I were mad (or an imp from Hell) to question them about it.

 “Imitate Christ in this lifetime?
 What nonsense are you preaching?”
 Yet I had certainly read The Imitation of Christ, as had so many human sacrifices before they were mowed down during the First (sic) World War.

 They got all huffy, authoritarian and dismissive when I dared suggest that their precious doctrine had two thousand years of bloody failure to account for and required repentance, reinterpretation and radical transformation based on prayer more obedient to Christ.
 Perfect obedience did not seem to be required of them, nor acceptance of His words without compromise.
-They considered themselves authorized to play word games with the Word of God, based on two thousand years of defying the Son's direct instruction.
+They considered themselves authorized to play games with the Word of God, based on two thousand years of defying the Son's direct instruction.

-Two alternatives remain for true Christians: either Jesus’ teachings are perfect and our interpretation of them is faulty, or current doctrine is perfect and Jesus’ teachings are faulty.
+Two alternatives remain for true Christians: either Jesus’ teachings are perfect and our interpretation of them is faulty, or current doctrine is perfect and Jesus’ teachings were faulty.
 Otherwise, true Christianity would have become common practice on Earth by now.
 I was told Jesus’ teachings have no need to become universal.
 Better there be many lost souls out there, damned to eternal hellfire.
 I reject their fancy-dress lies and two thousand years of failed doctrine.

 Jesus loves us all: that is His supreme glory.
 He does not triage acceptable souls, but leaves that cosmic choice to us.